1888-89 Glasgow Cup Shame

 Despite these concerns, the player was selected to play for Scotland against Wales – a 0-0 draw in Wrexham.

 A 4-2 win over Rangers at Ibrox, exorcising the demons of the Glasgow Cup Final at the same venue, seemed to be a turning point in the season.
-Willie Paul and A.Johnstone scored against Rangers, and both went on to play for Glasgow against Edinburgh the next week.
-A 2-0 win over St Bernards was recorded while Paul and Johnstone were missing, before a 3-0 win over Cambuslang the following week.
+Willie Paul and Andrew Johnston scored against Rangers, and both went on to play for Glasgow against Edinburgh the next week.
+A 2-0 win over St Bernards was recorded while Johnston and Paul were missing.

 Two Dykebar players had been selected to play for the Renfrewshire FA, but declined to play, preferring to turn out against Partick Thistle at Inchview.
 The score ended 5-1 to Thistle.
 A 2-2 draw with Northern was played, before a 4-2 over Dalmuir Thistle at the Castle Grounds in Dalmuir.

-Undeterred by the poor results at the turn of the year in England, Partick Thistle organised a trip to Preston, to play the English League Champions and Cup holders, Preston North End.
-Willie Paul was injured, and Preston scored five minutes from the end to win 2-1.
+Undeterred by their poor results at the turn of the year in England, Partick Thistle organised a trip to Preston, to play the English League Champions and Cup holders, Preston North End.
+John McCorkindale played particularly well, Willie Paul was injured, and Preston scored five minutes from the end to win 2-1.
 It was a fine result for Partick Thistle.
 On the same day the Partick Thistle Swifts were in Ireland, playing and losing 5-1 to Limavady.

 Thistle had been invited to take part in the Maryhill Charity Cup as the season wound down, and faced Linthouse in the first round.
 An exciting 4-4 draw was seen at Inchview – a result which was the first draw that a team from Govan had ever recorded against Partick Thistle.
-The replay also ended in a draw as Walter McFarlane broke his leg.
-Partick Thistle immediately organised fund-raising for the player’s benefit.
-No further reports can be found giving a conclusion to the tie.
+The replay ended in a 2-2 draw as Walter McFarlane broke his leg.
+Thistle’s insurance had run out a couple of weeks earlier (at the regular end of the season).
+The Charity Cup committee donated £10 to the player and Partick Thistle immediately organised fund-raising for the player’s benefit.
+A week or so later a second replay took place – a 4-2 win for Linthouse.